 Speed, E. (2010) From Quality to Choice to Austerity: Logics of Governance in Healthcare Policy, presented at Panel on Innovation and Change in Public Services - Critical Perspectives, Critical Governance Conference, University of Warwick

-Glynos, J. and Speed, E. (2010) Community Economy Initiatives & Health Policy under New Labour: The Case of Time Banks, Fifth Interpretive Policy Analysis Conference, Grenoble, France.
+Glynos, J. and Speed, E. (2010) Community Economy Initiatives & Health Policy under New Labour: The Case of Time Banks, 5th Interpretive Policy Analysis Conference, Grenoble, France

 Speed, E. (2010) Service User Spring School, Invited Paper National Institute for Health Research (NIHR) Workshop on Sharing Innovative Practice, Wellcome Conference Centre, London.

 Speed, E. and Pettinger, L. (2009) Mutualism and Markets: An Exploration of Moral Regulation in ‘The Wire’, The Wire as Social Science Fiction Conference, Leeds Town Hall, University of York

 Glynos, J, and Speed, E. (2009) Timebanking as a Community Economy?
 A Political Discourse Theory Approach to Health-related Social Economy Policy Initiatives, ESRC Networks of Methodological Innovation Discourse Analysis Network Conference, University of Essex